Bruc3U/Titanic_analysis/README.md

 ## About the dataset

-The dataset records attributes from several passengers.
+The dataset records attributes from 888 passengers.
+It features:

+- Passenger ID
+- Survived
+- Passenger class
+- Name
-- Port of Departure
+- Sex
 - Age
+- Siblings aboard
-- Sex
+- Parents aboard
-- Number of children
-- Port of entry

 The dataset can be found on the Stanford University [website](https://web.stanford.edu/class/archive/cs/cs109/cs109.1166/problem12.html).

 # I/Defining the goal:

 By training several models on the given data.
-Our goal is to find the optimal profile
+Our goal is to find the best and worst predictors for survival.

 # II/Data Wrangling: